The 9th most popular snorkel dive spot in Mexico.

 To reach the snorkeling in Xel-Ha by air, you will need to fly into Cancun International Airport (Aeropuerto de Cancun - CUN).
 Some of the hotels provide shuttle vans or there are shuttle vans to be hired down to Xel-Ha.
 Renting a car to drive around can be hazardous do to the potential for unwarranted police stops resulting in required immediate cash payments.
 An alternative airport option is to fly into Aeropuerto Internacional de Cozumel (CZM) and take the ferry from Cozumel to Playa del Carmen.
 From there, you can take a much shorter shuttle van down to Xel-Ha.

 Note: while snorkeling offshore here, keep in mind that from November through March you might encounter bull sharks right off the beach.

-Overall, Xel-Ha is the 9th most popular snorkel dive spot of all 39 snorkeling dives in Mexico.
+Overall, Xel-Ha is the 9th most popular snorkel dive spot of all 37 snorkeling dives in Mexico.
 Several of the better snorkeling spots are nearby Xel-Ha including Cancun, Cozumel, Banco Chinchorro Biosphere Reserve, Puerto Morelos, Riviera Maya and Isla Mujeres.